pgg1610/data_blog/posts/2022-12-28-small_molecule_resources.md

 ## Large Language Models (LLMs)

 It’s a stretch to say that GPT-4 or any other LLM understands Chemistry.

 At this point, LLMs seem to have two general use cases.
 First, summarization and information retrieval.
 LLMs can parse vast collections of text, which can be queried using natural language.
 These information retrieval capabilities have many applications, from writing computer code and collating clinical trial results to summarizing papers on a specific topic.

 While there are still issues with LLMs hallucinating and providing incorrect information, tools and strategies are being developed to ensure the validity of LLM responses.

-The other area where LLMs appear to be making inroads is workflow management.
+The other area where LLMs appear to be making inroads is workflow management or tools orchestration.
 Many activities in drug discovery, whether computational or experimental, require long sequences of steps, which can be tedious to orchestrate.
+These include asking questions about data, analyze results, do routine post processing for comparing with known state of the project.

 While it is often possible to script the execution of these steps, scripting requires a detailed knowledge of each step.
 LLMs have the potential to simplify this process and carry out multi-step procedures given only a set of initial conditions and a final objective.
 While the amount of progress the field has made in a short time is impressive, I don’t see LLMs replacing scientists any time soon.

+Previously the field has propose assistants for this job [here](https://www.science.org/content/blog-post/lilly-s-virtual-med-chem-assistant) which comprised of pre-scripted set of rules and processes.
+While tedious, they seem to add lot of value to project teams for quickly analyzing the SAR.
+The hope is LLMs might make the dream of all encompasing assistant a reality.

 **Reviews**